|The Beginnings . . . making of an Indian multinational|

 The legacy of researching nature forms the foundation of Himalaya's operations.
 Himalaya has pioneered the use of modern science to rediscover and validate ayurveda's secrets.
 Cutting edge technology is employed to create pharmaceutical-grade ayurvedic products.
 As a confirmation that Himalaya is dedicated to providing the highest quality and consistency in herbal care, the Company was awarded an ISO 9001:2000 certification in 2003.

 Starting off operations in Dehradun way back in the 1930s, the company later spread its wings to Mumbai and across the country.
-In 1975, the company set up an advanced manufacturing facility in Makali, Bangalore, India.
-In 1991, the company relocated its R&D facility to Bangalore.
+In 1975, the company set up an advanced manufacturing facility in Makali, Bengaluru, India.
+In 1991, the company relocated its R&D facility to Bengaluru.
 Himalaya Global Holdings Ltd. (HGH) is the global headquarters of all Himalaya subsidiaries.